FPavanello/acglobal/README.md

 In the `rscript/` folder the analysis is conducted following **nine** steps:

-1. **Descriptives** - code to produce the descriptive analysis in the paper (Table 1, Table 2, Figure 1)
+1. **Descriptives** - code to produce the descriptive analysis in the paper (Table 1, Table 2, Figure 1, Figure A1)
 2. **Main** - code to produce the main specification of the paper (Table 3, Figure 2, Table A1, Table A2)
 3. **Heterogeneity** - code to produce the heterogeneity analysis in the paper, based on income quintiles and country-level (Figure 3, Figure 4, Table A5)
-4. **Standardised** - code to produce the country-specific standardised regressions and the descriptive meta-analysis of the coefficients (Figure 5, Figure A1)
+4. **Standardised** - code to produce the country-specific standardised regressions and the descriptive meta-analysis of the coefficients (Figure 5, Figure A2)
 6. **Additional analysis** - code to produce auxiliary analysis with: (a) solar PV generation (Table 5, Table A11-A14), (b) other appliances (Table A6-A9)
 5. **Robustness** - code to produce the robustness checks (Table A3, Table A4)
-7. **Projections** - code to produce the projections and the relative analysis (Table 4, Figure A3, Figure A4, Table A10)
+7. **Projections** - code to produce the projections and the relative analysis (Table 4, Figure A4, Figure A5, Table A10, Table A15)
-8. **Implications** - code to produce the 'implications' results: budget share, distribution of electricity consumption, energy supply, and CO2 emissions (Figure 6, Figure 7, Figure A2, Table A15)
+8. **Implications** - code to produce the 'implications' results: budget share, distribution of electricity consumption, energy supply, and CO2 emissions (Figure 6, Figure 7, Figure A3, Figure A6)
 9. **Supplementary** - code to produce Supplementary Information results (Table S1-S18, Figure S1-S6)